People powered maps: Geovisualisierung im Zeitalter der Globalisierung

 Unlike the post-apocalyptic scenario in infamous Waterworld, what would a world without oceans look like?
 An oceanless world, so to say, but not like one of the supercontinents that we already had.
 Instead, more like our today’s continents in the shape of the living space of humankind.
-In the digital era of cartography, this kind of map is just a few clicks (and much processing time) away, and results in this map curiosity: The World as an oceanless population planet:
+In the digital era of cartography, this kind of map is just a few clicks (and much processing time) away, and results in this map curiosity: The image of the world as an oceanless population planet:

 gridded population cartogram of an oceanless world